brack3t/django-braces/docs/index.rst

 and set the ``permission_required`` class attribute on our view.
 If you don't specify ``permission_required`` on your view, an ``ImproperlyConfigured`` exception is raised reminding you that you haven't set it.

 The one limitation of this mixin is that it can **only** accept a single permission.
-It would need to be modified to handle more than one.
-We haven't needed that yet, so this has worked out well for us.
+If you need multiple permissions use ``MultiplePermissionsRequiredMixin``.

 In our normal use case for this mixin, ``LoginRequiredMixin`` comes first, then the ``PermissionRequiredMixin``.
 If we don't have an authenticated user, there is no sense in checking for any permissions.